 Parents impact on how their child ‘affect regulates’

 Parents have an influence on the mood of small children – for good or for ill.
 An important role of a parent is to model affect regulation.

 Infants – and even adolescents – lack the neural feedback systems to control some of their reactions.
 Parents often develop intuitive skills to engage directly with a child in the management of their feelings.
 Play can slow them down – not by instruction – but by example and actions.

-Affect Regulation is a practise associated with Martial Arts, meditation, Mindfulness and breathing control.
+Affect Regulation (AR) is a practise associated with Martial Arts, meditation, Mindfulness and breathing control.
 Take a look at this web site for some detailed guidance on practising these small safe experiments.
 As you do so, consider whether the ‘small’, in small safe experiments, can let you do these exercises quietly, without ritual and for a brief period of time.

 There are some small changes we can make that will help us meet the stresses and strains in our daily environment.
 Affect regulation (AR) strategies can build flexibility into our lives.
 This helps us move out of our Window of Tolerance (WoT) and to avoid stereotypical strategies such as catastrophising and ritualising.

 Getting started with regulating our own ‘affect’